-We grew rapidly from our inception in 1996 until 2001 by opening new offices and by increasing the volume of services we provide through existing offices.
+We grew rapidly from our inception in 1996 until 2001 by opening new offices and by increasing the volume of services we provided through existing offices.
 We experienced a decline in revenue in fiscal 2002, but revenue has increased in each subsequent fiscal year.
 However, there can be no assurance that we will be able to maintain or expand our market presence in our current locations or to successfully enter other markets or locations.
-A significant portion of growth during fiscal 2004 and 2005 emanated from clients' demands related to compliance with certain sections of Sarbanes.
-As initial demand for Sarbanes related services slows, our ability to successfully grow our business will depend upon a number of factors, including our ability to:
+Our ability to continue to grow our business will depend upon a number of factors, including our ability to:

 - grow our client base;

-- · expand profitably into new cities;
+- expand profitably into new cities;

-- provide additional professional services lines;
+- provide additional professional services offerings;

 - hire qualified and experienced associates;

-- · maintain margins in the face of pricing pressures;
+- maintain margins in the face of pricing pressures;

-- · manage costs; and
+- manage costs; and

-- maintain or grow revenues for both Sarbanes-related services as well as other service lines from clients who have initially engaged us for Sarbanes compliance.
+- maintain or grow revenues for both Sarbanes-related and internal audit related services as well as other service offerings from clients who have initially engaged us for Sarbanes compliance.